Visiting the Philippines is big fun. Perfect beaches. Friendly locals. Beautiful nature.

 Philippines has some stunning surroundings, the fantastic Chocolate Hills in Bohol, the Rice Terraces in Banaue, the incredible Archipelago of El Nido.
 You can climb one of the 37 volcanoes, for example the Mount Pinatubo, or see the world's smallest volcano of Taal.
 You can discover caves, lakes and waterfalls.
 If you love nature, you will love the Philippines.

 Luckily, the weather in the Philippines does not reach a point of extreme hot or extreme cold temperatures, so you can easily adapt to the tropical weather.
 The best time to go is between November and May.

 They also have a monsoon season over there and loads of rain between June and October.
 But honestly, I don't care, it wouldn't stop me from going there if I would have a chance.
 Nothing is more magical than swimming in the sea on a rainy day, the sun shines through the clouds and the water is 30°C...
 Anyway, the weather is pretty much unpredictable since global warming.

 Well, I know, Filipino cuisine is not that famous around the globe, and I have to admit, I've never seen a Filipino restaurant outside of the country.
 BUT that doesn't mean the food tastes bad, not at all!
 Filipinos love their food and there are a lot of things worth trying!
 It probably describes it best to say, Filipino food is a mix of Malay, Chinese, Spanish, Japanese and American cuisine.
 Check this out:

-Philippines has too many bananas, so they invented a new type of ketchup:
+Philippines has too many bananas, they invented a new type

 All the fruits in Philippines are simply mouth-watering, you can have them everywhere fresh and cheap: pineapples, coconuts, mangoes, durians (smells like hell, but tastes like heaven), papayas and so much more...